PascalBod/lm20.1-esp32-eclipse/README.md

 # Overview

-This project describes the steps that can be adhered to, to make a Linux Mint 20.1 VirtualBox virtual machine configured for ESP32 software development with Eclipse.
+This short tutorial describes a way to make a virtual machine configured for ESP32 software development with Eclipse, and explains how to use it.
+The virtualization environment is VirtualBox, and the guest machine runs Linux Mint 20.1.

-Prerequisites:
+# Prerequisites

 * hardware: a 64-bit computer with enough memory so that the VM can be granted 16 GB, with a few tens of GB available on the disk, and one free USB A port
 * hardware (bis): an [Espressif ESP32-DevKitC](https://www.espressif.com/en/products/devkits/esp32-devkitc/overview) with an USB A / micro USB B cable - any similar development board can be used
 * developer: